seqan/seqan3/doc/tutorial/alphabet/index.md

 \f[ c = \frac{n_G + n_C}{n_A + n_T + n_G + n_C} \f]
 Write a program that
 1. reads a sequence as command line argument into a vector of seqan3::dna5,
-2. counts the number of occurrences for each nucleotide and
+2. counts the number of occurrences for each nucleotide in an array of size `alphabet size` and
 3. calculates the GC content.

-The seqan3::dna5 type ensures that invalid characters in the input sequence are converted 'N'.
+The seqan3::dna5 type ensures that invalid characters in the input sequence are converted to 'N'.
 Note that these characters should not influence the GC content.
 \endassignment
 \solution